 A member of the lily family, asparagus is the star of the spring harvest season popping up at markets and grocery stores alike.
 When buying asparagus, look for bright green stalks with firm tips.
 I prefer the thinner stems as I find they have more flavour however any size can be delicious.
 Asparagus makes a great side dish roasted, steamed or grilled, or it can be added right into dishes like my Asparagus, Leek & Mushroom Frittata.

-Exciting news – arugala is more than just a green topping on your slice of gourmet pizza!
+Exciting news – arugula is more than just a green topping on your slice of gourmet pizza!
 Also known as rocket, arugula has a pungent and peppery taste.
-Although techinically an herb, arugula is often treated as a salad green and added to bowls of pasta, made into pestos and featured on its own like in this Salmon Nicoise Salad.
+Although technically an herb, arugula is often treated as a salad green and added to bowls of pasta, made into pestos and featured on its own like in this Salmon Nicoise Salad.

 Simple lettuce leaves are often overshadowed by green powerhouses like spinach and kale, but these little gems are not to be forgotten.
 Baby lettuce leaves are succulent and tasty, with good texture, and they come in a variety of shapes, making them an ideal choice for salad mixes or a refreshing lunch like my Chopped Chicken Salad.